MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/manage-privacy-controls.md

 ### Policy setting for connected experiences that download online content

 These are experiences that allow you to search and download online content including templates, images, 3D models, videos, and reference materials to enhance your documents.
 For example, Office templates or PowerPoint QuickStarter.
-For a list of these connected experiences, see [Connected experiences in Office](connected-experiences.md).
+For a list of these connected experiences, see [Connected experiences that download online content](connected-experiences.md#connected-experiences-that-download-online-content).

 You can use the *Allow the use of connected experiences in Office that download online content* policy setting to control whether these types of connected experiences are available to your users.
 If you don’t configure this policy setting, these connected experiences will be available to your users.